ShuwenChai/shuwenchai.github.io/_pages/about.md

     <p>2233 Tech Drive</p>
     <p>Evanston, Illinois, 60208</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-I am a second year PhD student at Northwestern Computer Science, advised by [Miklós Rácz](https://racz.statistics.northwestern.edu/index.html).
+I am a second year PhD student from Northwestern University Computer Science Department, advised by [Miklós Rácz](https://racz.statistics.northwestern.edu/index.html).
 Prior to this, I obtained my Bachelor's degree in Statistics from Renin University of China in 2022.

 I have a broad interest across Random Graph and Reliable Machine Learning.
 I am currently studying efficient algorithms for graph matching and community recovery for stochastic block models.
 Besides, I am also aware of the importance of learning with untrusted or low-quality data.

 In my spare time, I go to a lot of classical concerts and art museums.
+One of my favorite composers is Tchaikovsky (whose name has my family name as a substring) and my favorite modern pianter is Georgia O'Keeffe.